ARTICLE 54 - Sessional Instructors/Posted Courses

 (d) When posted courses are offered through the Office of the Dean, the Executive Council of the Faculty, or other similar body approved by Senate, shall assume the responsibilities of the AAU Council under this Agreement with respect to applications, appointments and any other clause pertaining to sessional instructors.

-54:09 Where a sessional instructor is an unsuccessful candidate for a course offering(s), she/he shall have access to the arbitration procedures set forth in Article 39 of this Agreement.
+54:09 Where a sessional instructor is an unsuccessful candidate for a course offering(s), they shall have access to the arbitration procedures set forth in Article 39 of this Agreement.

 Recourse to arbitration shall normally be related to the following, but not limited to them in cases where the Faculty Association can demonstrate a justifiable reason for requesting Arbitration on some other ground: